tensorflow/community/rfcs/20200205-standalone-keras-repository.md

 * Copy the functionality from TF to Keras.
 * Replace the usage with another alternative TF public API.
 * Make the functionality a new TF public API.

+So far there is a long tail of private API usage, can they shouldn't be blocking the repo split, as long as the majority of the usage has been addressed.

 **Note that the open-source community is encouraged to contribute to this effort.**